cse-sim/cse/doc/src/records/dhwloopseg.md

 **wgTy=*choice***

-Specifies the type of segment
+Specifies the type of segment.
+RETURN segments, if any, must follow SUPPLY segments.

   --------- ---------------------------------------
   SUPPLY    Indicates a supply segment (flow is sum